brainypi/brainypi-android-manifests/README.md

 # Compile Android 9 (AOSP) for BrainyPi

+Android 9 compilation steps by community for BrainyPi.

 ## Requirements
 1. Linux Laptop/PC with docker.
 2. Minimum 200 GB of disk space.